cdl-geneseo/geneseo-dictionary/C/Creep.md

 # Creep

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Creep

 Created by  Unknown User (bli2), last modified on Sep 21, 2008

 VB The act of following around a member of the opposite sex that you find attractive. &quot;That guy is hot, I am going to creep on him.&quot; -- overheard at the I.B.
 S01 RH-- VB to sneak up behind someone or without someone's knowledge W3-- VB the closest definition I could find here: to go, or enter stealthily or secretly HDAS- VB The escape stealthily, to abscond.
 First used in 1942.
 Source: Geneseo Dictionary of English, Spring 2001. -Mitchinson